Your browser is out-of-date!

 Far from normal

 Being a morning drive show on a news/talk station, Starling’s show has gotten political at times.
 He said the mayor of Asheville, Esther Manheimer, hadn’t appeared on his show since the first year he joined WWNC.
-After the storm hit, however, the two communicated numerous times, and the mayor was scheduled to join his on-air coverage on the evening he spoke to Radio World.
+After the storm hit, however, the two communicated numerous times.
+The mayor expressed her appreciation for his coverage.
 “Political persuasion means nothing at a time like this,” Starling said.

-Starling’s anchor work received national recognition, but in a situation like this, it takes a village, and Starling emphasized that he has not been alone.
+Starling’s anchor work received national recognition, but Starling emphasized the work of his colleagues.
 He praised producer Tank Spencer’s efforts as heroic.
 “He’s one of the most incredible human beings I’ve ever been around, a diehard in every way.”

 He doesn’t want to make radio the story while the search for survivors is ongoing, but feels that the vitality of broadcasters has shined in Helene’s aftermath.
 He says the iHeart stations in Asheville have been the class of the market in terms of coverage.